UBC-CIC/referral-medical-letter-processing/README.md

 *  [Amplify CLI installed and configured](https://aws-amplify.github.io/docs/cli-toolchain/quickstart#quickstart)

 ## Deployment
-The overall deployment has 3 parts.
+The overall deployment of this prototype can be split in 3 parts.
-1. Frondend Deployment
-Follow this [guide](https://github.com/UBC-CIC/ibd-centre/docs/deployment_guide1.md) for delpoying the frontend of this solution
+1. Follow the [Frontend Deployment Guide](docs/deployment_guide1.md) for delpoying the first part of this solution

-2. Backend Deployment and Athena set up
-Deploying the backend application onto your AWS account requires the following this [guide](https://github.com/UBC-CIC/ibd-centre/docs/deployment_guide2.md)
+2. Deploying the backend application onto your AWS account requires to follow this [deployment guide](docs/deployment_guide2.md)

-3. Cloudformation deployment
-This part works only if you run the lambda script locally first (successfully completing the previous two guides).
-The following deployment [guide](https://github.com/UBC-CIC/ibd-centre/docs/deployment_guide3.md) uses clloudformation and Amplify's one touch deployment.
+3. Cloudformation deployment works after you run the lambda script locally first (successfully completing the previous two steps).
+The following deployment [guide](docs/deployment_guide3.md) shows how to deploy using cloudformation and Amplify's one touch deployment.

 ## Change logs